 How do you read a Chevy VIN?

-The VIN (Vehicle Identification Number) for a Chevrolet is a unique 17-digit code that contains important information about the vehicle.
+A Chevrolet’s VIN (Vehicle Identification Number) is a unique 17-digit code containing important information about the vehicle.
 Here’s how to read a Chevrolet VIN:

 - The first three digits of the VIN represent the World Manufacturer Identifier (WMI).
 These digits identify the vehicle’s manufacturer, in this case, “1G1” for Chevrolet passenger cars.